-- For the Green Route Option, landscape and visual impacts arising from the emerging preferred solutions proposed slip road connecting to local road at XC211 Newton at archaeological feature to the northwest of the proposed alignment. - For the Green Route Option Landscape and visual impacts arising from the proposed crossing for the emerging preferred solution and associated embankment at nearest dwellings in Beechwood Residential Estate north of any proposed overbridge on the western side of the existing railway line and at local school and residential dwellings on the eastern side of railway line. - For the Blue Route Option, landscape and visual impacts arising from the any potential loss of mature sections of hedgerow along the north and south end of the proposed alignment and to the west of the proposed alignment where a dense area of hedgerow and scrub occurs. - For the Blue Route Option, landscape and visual impacts arising from the proposed alignment at the single residential dwelling to the east and at several residential dwellings to the west of the existing railway line. - Landscape and visual impacts arising from any potential loss of mature vegetation and sections of hedgerow bordering local roads and hedgerows/treelines along the existing railway line corridor. - Landscape and visual impacts arising from the emerging preferred solution crossing at Kilmallock Cycle Hub Route 1 located along local roads immediately east of proposed crossing.
+- Landscape and visual impacts arising from the emerging preferred solutions proposed slip road connecting to local road at Newton at archaeological feature to the northwest of proposed alignment. - Landscape and visual impacts arising from any potential loss of mature vegetation and sections of hedgerow bordering the L1533 local road and hedgerows/treelines along the existing railway line corridor. - Landscape and visual impacts arising from the proposed crossing for the emerging preferred solution and associated embankment at nearest dwellings in Beechwood Residential Estate north of any proposed overbridge on the western side of the existing railway line and at local school and residential dwellings on the eastern side of railway line - Landscape and visual impacts arising from the emerging preferred solution crossing at Kilmallock Cycle Hub Route 1 located along local roads immediately east of proposed crossing.